percona/everest-doc/docs/use/multi-namespaces.md

 - You can install different operators in various namespaces.

-For comprehensive information on how to configure multiple namespaces, refer to the section on [namespaces management](../administer/manage_namespaces.md).
+For comprehensive information on how to configure multiple namespaces, refer to the section [namespaces management](../administer/manage_namespaces.md).

 See the example below for configuring multiple namespaces:

 ??? info "Installing various operators in different namespaces"

     To install various operators in different namespaces, such as MongoDB and MySQL operator in namespace production, and PostgreSQL operator in namespace development, run the following commands:
     {.power-number}

     1. `everestctl namespaces add development`

             ??? example "Expected output"